prody/ProDy/doc/examples/dynamics/pca/pca_xray_plotting.rst

 Projections
 -------------------------------------------------------------------------------

-Now we will project the ensemble onto PC 1 and 2 using :func:`showProjection`:
+Now we will project the ensemble onto PC 1 and 2 using :func:`~.showProjection`:

 .. plot::
    :context: